 Students will demonstrate oral and written proficiency in the presentation, critique and synthesis of evidence based medical and scientific data for the purpose of practice – based improvements.

 The intensity of the program and the skills necessary for practice as a physician assistant require the program to seek applicants with an excellent academic background, along with strong interpersonal skills and maturity.
 Prior health care experience is also an indicator of a career commitment to clinical practice.
-The program’s admission process considers each applicant’s strengths and select for competitive candidates best qualified to meet the program’s mission.
+The program's admission process considers each applicant's strength and select for competitive candidates best qualified to meet the mission of the program.

-- Minimum cumulative grade point average (GPA) of 3.000 or greater, science GPA and Science Quality Points (an assessment of quantity and performance in science course work), as calculated by the centralized application system (CASPA).
+- Minimum cumulative grade point average (GPA) of 3.000 or greater, science GPA, and an assessment of quantity and performance in science course work.

 - 2 semesters of biological sciences (biology)